siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 Siddhi applications can be deployed on Kubernetes using the Siddhi operator.

-Here we will be creating a very simple Siddhi stream processing application that consumes events via HTTP, filers the input events on the type 'monitored' and logs the output on the console.
+Here we will be creating a very simple Siddhi stream processing application that receives power consumption from several devices in a house.
+If the power consumption of dryer exceeds the consumption limit of 6000W then that siddhi app sends an alert from printing a log.

 This can be created using a SiddhiProcess YAML file as given below.

 ```yaml